Shawn-Nichol/AndroidKotlinGuide/Navigation/07) Navigation Destination.md

     </fragment>
 </navigation>
 ```
-When the navigation graph is inflated, these actions are parsed, and correspondign NavAction objects are generated with the configurations defined in the graph.
+When the navigation graph is inflated, these actions are parsed, and corresponding NavAction objects are generated with the configurations defined in the graph.
 For example, action_b_to_a is defined as navigation from destination b to destination a.
 The action includes animations along with popTo behavior that removes all destinations from the backstack.
 All of these settings are captured as NavOptions and are attached to the NavAction.

 To follow this NavAction, use NavController.navigate(), passing the ID of the action, as shown
 ```